ci4rail/docs/docs/user-docs/_edge-solutions/moducop/io-modules/iou06/quick-start-ibis.md

 ## IBIS Quick Start

 The {{ page.product_name }}'s IBIS master appears as a serial port to the ModuCop.
 This section only explains how to find the tty device for IBIS.
-A simple demo isn't possible, because it's a IBIS master only.
+A simple demo isn't possible, because it's a IBIS master or IBIS Slave only.
 Therefore, you must attach it to one or more slave devices or a slave simulator, and you need a piece of code that implements the IBIS protocol (for example [pyFIS](https://github.com/Mezgrman/pyFIS)).

 Preparation Steps:
 * Connect a PC and ModuCopto the same network, e.g. by using an Ethernet Switch or a Wifi Access Point